nowbusking/dodotable/README.rst

        name = Column(Unicode, nullable=False)

-Maybe you want a list of musics that ordered by its column, and want to show in your web browser.
+The following code renders a sortable <table> consisting of a list of music.

 .. code-block:: python